Jack in the Green Hastings 2019 - May Day Bank Holiday Festival

 If you're not in Hastings, then it's still well worth the effort to make the journey there (especially on Bank Holiday Monday) when the festival culminates with the Jack in the Green Parade itself.
 It's an ideal way to spend the long weekend and there's a whole heap of things to see and do for all the family.

 In case you're not aware, the weekend is choc a bloc with a broad spectrum of music, historic activities and a range of social events.
+The Jack in the Green runs as a registered charity so please take a moment to visit the official website for more details about what's happening this year.

 May Day Jack in the Green timetable